Mighty fortress. Royal palace. Infamous prison.

 Henry VII's personal guards were the first 'Beefeaters', so named as they were permitted to eat as much beef as they wanted from the King's table.

-They wear their red state ‘dress uniforms’ for important occasions at the Tower, and also for special events such as the firing of the huge canon on the Wharf, known as the Gun Salutes.
+They wear their red state ‘dress uniforms’ for important occasions at the Tower, and also for special events such as the firing of the huge cannon on the Wharf, known as the Gun Salutes.

-The Tower has also served as a royal palace.
 Medieval kings and queens lived in luxurious apartments at the Tower.
 They worshipped in the Chapel Royal, kept a menagerie of exotic animals (which lasted until the 19th century) and welcomed foreign rulers at magnificent ceremonial occasions.

-Image: Anne Boleyn, © National Portrait Gallery, London.
+Image: Anne Boleyn. © National Portrait Gallery, London.

 For over 800 years, men and women have arrived at the Tower, uncertain of their fate.
 Some stayed for only a few days, other many years.